Pixelrick420/Tetris/README.md

 ### Gameplay Instructions
 - Use the following keys to control the game:
-- Right Arrow: Move the piece to the right.
+- Right Arrow: Change focus in level select menu or Move the piece to the right in game.
-- Left Arrow: Move the piece to the left.
+- Left Arrow: Change focus in level select menu or  Move the piece to the left in game.
-- Down Arrow: Move the piece down.
+- Down Arrow: Decrement selected level in level select menu or Move the piece down in game.
+- Up Arrow: Increment selected level in level select menu.
-- Z: Rotate the piece counterclockwise.
+- Z: Rotate the piece counter clockwise in game.
-- X: Rotate the piece clockwise.
+- X: Rotate the piece clockwise in game.
+- P: Pause the game.
+- Q: Quit / Exit program.
 - Clear lines by filling rows completely with blocks to earn points.
 - The game ends when a new piece cannot spawn at the top of the board.